 Igor Dzyaloshinskii of Physics & Astronomy turns 90 today

 Igor, born in Moscow, Russia, was the first in his family to go to university, where he quickly passed the very tough “Landau theoretical minimum” exams and joined the famous Landau School, an informal circle of some of the best theoretical physicists of the time.
 Later, he became a founding member of the Landau Institute for Theoretical Physics as well as one of its intellectual leaders.
-He then moved to the U.S. and became a Distinguished Professor at UCI in 1991.
+He then moved to the U.S. and became a professor at UCI in 1991.

 The early and the most outstanding pedagogical contribution from Igor was a pioneering textbook, written while he was still in his late twenties, called “Methods of Quantum Field Theory in Statistical Physics,” published in 1961 (the English version published in 1963) together with Lev Gor’kov and Alexei Abrikosov.
 This was an immediate masterpiece and a bestseller, often referred to as simply “AGD,” in reference to the abbreviation of the authors’ last names, or simply just “The Bible” of many-particle physics.
 It has influenced and continues to influence generations of theoretical physicists, many of whom owe their technical craft and research directions to the “methods” learned from Igor’s book.